AlohiHQ/faxplus-python/docs/WebhooksApi.md

 Register new webhook

-Register a new webhook which will be called on a specific event
+Register a new webhook which will be called on a specific event.
+See the WebhookCallback model

 ### Example
 ```python